ibm-cloud-docs/storage-scale/data-transfer.md

 *  No separate license is required for IBM Storage Scale AFM if you have an IBM Storage Scale Server License

 To learn more about IBM Storage Scale Active File Management (AFM), click [here](https://www.ibm.com/docs/en/storage-scale/5.1.8?topic=management-introduction-active-file-afm).

-## IBM Aspera
-{: #aspera}

-IBM Aspera takes a different approach to tackling the challenges of big data movement over global WANs.
-Rather than optimize or accelerate data transfer, Aspera eliminates underlying bottlenecks using a breakthrough transport technology, fully utilizing available network bandwidth to maximize speed and quickly scale up with no theoretical limit.
-Utilize high-speed transfers for data migration to, from, and between on-premises data centers and any major cloud.

-### Pros
-{: #pros-aspera}

-The Pros of this approach include:

-*   Securely transfer your data anywhere.
-*   Big data transport and sync: transfer, distribute, and sync huge files and data sets globally.
-*   Large-file sharing: Accelerate collaboration with teams around the world on big data and large files.
-*   Transfer management: automate, monitor, and control data transfers and workflows.
-*   Any bit-rate streaming: Deliver data of any size and virtually unlimited bit-rate video with near-zero latency.
-*   Hybrid cloud workflows: build highly scalable workflows running on-premises, in the cloud, or both.
-*   Secure asset exchange: Use blockchain technology to add additional security to digital asset movement.

-### Cons
-{: #cons-aspera}

-The Cons of this approach include:

-*   Required separate license to use it.

-### Limitation
-{: #limit-aspera}

-*   Required separate license to use it.

-### Licensing
-{: #license-aspera}

-*   Plans: free trial, standard, advanced, enterprise, and pay-as-you-go.
-More information on pricing

-To learn more about IBM Aspera, click [here](https://www.ibm.com/products/aspera).

 ## Collection of generic utilities
 {: #collect-gen-util}